fffej/katacoda-scenarios/learn-bash/what-is-unix.md

 Hard drives, modems, keyboards, printers and even network communications are just simple streams of bytes exposed through the file system.

 Don't worry about the details yet.
-Do remember than `man` and `apropos`
+Do remember that you can use `man` and `apropos` to find out more information about a command.

 A great example of this is that all system properties are available as a file.
 For example, here's how you could read the CPU info.